orionrobots/orionrobots.github.io/wiki/lego_specifications.md

 <a target="_blank" href="https://www.amazon.co.uk/deal/0246e199?_encoding=UTF8&linkCode=ib1&tag=orionrobots-21&linkId=767bc0f0a07acde1aeeb310e18ae8882&ref_=ihub_deals-promotions_0246e199">Gikfun IIC SPI OLED Display Module for Arduino Raspberry Pi</a><img src="//ir-uk.amazon-adsystem.com/e/ir?t=orionrobots-21&l=ib1&o=2" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

-## In details
+## Lego measurements in detail

-Although studs are the standard unit of Lego measure- to interface with other systems, and for some more complex models, it is important to understand the dimensions.
+Although studs are the standard unit of Lego measure- to interface with other systems, and for some more complex models, it is useful to have them in standard measurements.
 The goal is to represent brick heights and plate heights in millimeters.
-We will refer to gears using the number of teeth(ie 24t) - although the diameter of the holes, wheels and studs could also be of significance.
+We will refer to gears using the number of teeth(ie 24t) - although the diameter of the holes, wheels and studs is also significant.

-According to [Steve Baker](http://sjbaker.org/steve/lego/dimensions.html "The Brick Bakery:Lego Dimensions") the distance between 2 Studs is 8mm wide.
+According to [Steve Baker](http://sjbaker.org/steve/lego/dimensions.html "The Brick Bakery:Lego Dimensions") the distance between 2 Studs is 8mm.
 This is verified as Stud pitch = 7.985mm on Lugnet - although 8mm is commonly used.

 Plate height(according to Lugnet) is 3.194 mm, although 3.2 mm or 16/5 mm are commonly used.

+## Lego Brick height

-Brick height is 9.582 mm, and 9.6 mm or 48/5 mm are commonly used.
+Approximations of 9.582 mm, and 9.6 mm or 48/5 mm are commonly used.

 The ratio of the height of standard beams, to the width of studs is 5:6 - which can make for some trickiness when doing perpendicular mounts.

+Calculating:

-Calculating: 8:48/5 (take the 5 over) = 5*8:48 (factor 8 from 48) = 5*8:6*8 (canceling) = 5:6.
+* 8:48/5 (take the 5 over)
+* = 5*8:48 (factor 8 from 48)
+* = 5*8:6*8 (cancelling)
+* = 5:6.

+## Lego Plate Height

 Plates(thin bricks) are 1/3 standard bricks.

+Calculating:
+* 16/5:48/5
+* = 16:48
+* = 1*16:3*16
-Calculating: 16/5:48/5 == 16:48 == 1*16:3*16 = 1:3.
+* = 1:3.

 Therefore 5 plates thick is the width of 2 studs.

+## LDU (LDraw Units)

 In LDU (LDraw units), the measurements are: